 You might have seen a cute elephant video before, but do elephants think humans are cute?
-While they are definitely gentle and friendly, their sense of humor isn’t very human.
+While they are gentle and friendly, their sense of humor isn’t very human.

 Elephants are one of our closest living relatives.
 They also share 98% of our genes.
-Yet despite being so close to us genetically, we hardly know anything about them.
+Yet, despite being so close to us genetically, we hardly know anything about them.
 There are over 60 million elephants in Asia alone, and according to studies, they are slowly dying out.

-Elephants find humans “cute” but here’s the truth!
+Elephants find humans “cute,” but here’s the truth!

-Perhaps elephants’ sense of smell is one of their primary senses, meaning that they prefer to use it when navigating their physical world.
+Perhaps elephants’ sense of smell is one of their primary senses, meaning they prefer to use it when navigating their physical world.

-Leith Meyer, director of the Center for Veterinary Wildlife Studies and associate professor in veterinary and pharmacology at the University of Pretoria told Africa Check that we can now safely dispel misconceptions… But, why?!
+Leith Meyer, director of the Center for Veterinary Wildlife Studies and associate professor in veterinary and pharmacology at the University of Pretoria, told Africa Check that we can now safely dispel misconceptions… But why?!

-Wild elephants and tame elephants react to humans differently, Meyer explains that in the wild, elephants’ past experiences “have produced evolutionary hardwiring that causes them to treat us the way that they would other big predators, like lions.
+“When you look at the response of wild elephants to humans, they definitely do not see us as cute; rather, they see us as a threat,” she said.
+Wild elephants and tame elephants react differently to humans.
+Meyer explains that in the wild, elephants’ past experiences “have produced evolutionary hardwiring that causes them to treat us the way they would other big predators, like lions.

-Even if a functional MRI scan of an elephant’s brain were possible, there would be no way to know if the activated areas were used for the same functions or emotions, as human and elephant brains work differently.
+- Even if a functional MRI scan of an elephant’s brain were possible, there would be no way to know if the activated areas were used for the same functions or emotions, as human and elephant brains work differently.

 Do elephants think humans are cute and harmless?

-“Humans are cute”
+“Humans are cute.”

-It was posted to Twitter by user Julia Hass, who wrote: I just learned that elephants think humans are cute the way humans think puppies are cute (the same part of the brain lights up when they see us) so pack it in, nothing else this pure and good is happening today.
+It was posted to Twitter by user Julia Hass, who wrote: I just learned that elephants think humans are cute the way humans think puppies are cute (the same part of the brain lights up when they see us), so pack it in, nothing else this pure and good is happening today.

-Lynette Hart, an author of a 2017 study looking at elephant-initiated interactions with humans at Knysna Elephant Park in South Africa’s Western Cape province, told Snopes in an earlier fact-check of the claim that tamed African elephants preferentially and favorably interacts (and initiate these interactions) with humans with whom they have a special relationship.
+Lynette Hart, an author of a 2017 study looking at elephant-initiated interactions with humans at Knysna Elephant Park in South Africa’s Western Cape province, told Snopes in an earlier fact-check of the claim that tamed African elephants preferentially and favorably interact (and initiate these interactions) with humans with whom they have a special relationship.

 We are the guests